tianderturpijn/Azure-Security-Center/Labs/07 - Preview Features/README.md

 1. In the Azure portal click on the **Cloud Shell** icon in the upper right, next to your account, as shown below <br><br>
 ![alt text](https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs//07%20-%20Preview%20Features/Screenshots/Azure_cli.png
 ) <br><br>
+2. If you are prompted for selecting Bash or PowerShell, select **Bash**
+3. If you are receiving a message that you have no storage mounted, click on Create storage
+4.
 2. This creates a cloud shell session: <br><br>
 ![alt text](https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs//07%20-%20Preview%20Features/Screenshots/bash_cloudshell.png
 ) <br><br>